MBlaschek/CEUAS/CEUAS/public/uncertainties/README.md

 ## Introduction
-We describe here the scripts and the necessary steps to extract the covariance matrices and reproduce the results presented in the deliverable xxx The required input files are stored in the *data* directory:
+We describe here the scripts and the necessary steps to extract the covariance matrices and reproduce the results presented in the deliverable Lot2.2.2.1 The required input files are stored in the *data* directory:
 - ERA5_1_10393_t.nc
 - ERA5_1_10393_u.nc